peter1357908/Tiny-Search-Engine/crawler/IMPLEMENTATION.md

     7. free the current webpage - it's no longer useful
   2. clean up!
 Free every allocation.

+### Note:
-BEWARE: hashtable size is set to be 30... under the current requirements, it's not easy to and I didn't make it adaptive. made my own notNull() function similar to notNull(), but actually frees everything before exiting.
+1. BEWARE: hashtable size is set to be 30... under the current requirements, it's not easy to and thus I didn't make it adaptive.
+2. I made my own notNull() function, which is similar to notNull(), but actually frees everything before exiting.